Potentilla micrantha

 Potentilla micrantha, common name pink barren strawberry, is a species of cinquefoil belonging to the family Rosaceae.

 Etymology

 The species' name micrantha means with little flowers and comes from Greek micro (small) and anthos (flower).

 Distribution and habitat

 This species occurs mainly in the Mediterranean Sea, in Europe, North Africa and Asia Minor.
 It ranges from the Pyrenees through southern Europe to the Balkan Peninsula.

-It is mainly widespread in the mountains of Southern Europe, with some short-range areas of occurrence in Spain, Central Europe, the Black Sea, the Caucasus and South Africa.
+It is mainly widespread in the mountains of Southern Europe, with some short-range areas of occurrence in Spain, Central Europe (Germany, Switzerland), the Black Sea, the Caucasus and South Africa.
 It grows wild in mountains and hills grasslands, in not too thick woods and bushy areas, but also in open environments, at an elevation up to 1500 m above sea level.